aoih-uw/fish_eeg/docs/functional_specification.md

 Expected interactions: Read documentation describing the data and analysis workflow, open the visualization website to explore interactive summaries, examine plots and metrics to verify analysis decisions, provide feedback to the experimenter to refine next steps
 Exceptions: Incomplete documentation, website issues, or outdated information
 Assumptions: User does not have general coding knoweldge but is deeply familiar with the scientific context

+User story:
+Joseph is the PI of Aoi.
+They want to use the site to learn better what their PhD student is doing for their work.
+They need to have the data shown and the methods used to be understandable but also includes all the details necessary to see if Aoi has made any errors in their work.
+Joseph is a neuroethologist.

 ### 3. Curious friend exploring results of data analysis
 Actors: Curious friend